On a spectral sequence for the cohomology of infinite loop spaces: Simplicial Commutative -Algebras

-In this subsection we review Dwyer's construction~\cite{DwyerHtpyOps} of \emph{higher divided square} operations on the homotopy groups of simplicial commutative $\F$-algebras.
-These were initially introduced by Cartan~\cite{CartanPuissDiv} and also studied by Bousfield~\cite{BousfieldOpsDerFtr}.
+In this subsection we review the \emph{higher divided square} operations on the homotopy groups of simplicial commutative $\F$-algebras.
+These operations were initially introduced by Cartan~\cite{CartanPuissDiv}, and have subsequently also been studied by Bousfield~\cite{BousfieldOpsDerFtr} and Dwyer~\cite{DwyerHtpyOps}.

-\begin{thm}[Eilenberg-Zilber] For simplicial $\F$-vector spaces $V$ and $W$, there is a unique natural chain map $D \colon C(V) \otimes C(W) \to N(V \otimes W)$ that is the identity in degree $0$.
-Moreover, the map $D$ is a chain homotopy equivalence. \end{thm}

-\begin{defn} Suppose $V$ and $W$ are simplicial $\F$-vector spaces.
-Let be the degree-$(-n)$ map of graded $\F$-vector spaces given by